socites/beyond/README.md

 * **Polymer and React together**: These two incredible technologies can work together and are ready to be used very easily with no extra setup, and ready to be compiled to production environments without to think on grunt, or webpack.
 * **Create incredible Apps** thanks to Polymer.
 Polymer has a set of beautiful web components that will help you create cool interfaces very fast.
 * **Phonegap ready**: `BeyondJS` was designed to develop applications to be compiled both on phonegap, and for the web.
+* **Libraries & Plugins supported**: `BeyondJS` can serve multiple applications that use multiples libraries.
+Applications can import the libraries that they use.

 ## Install BeyondJS
 The way to get started is by installing `BeyondJS` with `node` and `npm`.